DsT-Sol/Evo/README.md

 - Orbital camera with touch controls.

-- Interaction with feeders, pick, save to an inventory and throw.
+- Interaction with feeders: Pick, save to inventory, spawn 3D model out of inventory and throw item into the world.

 - #### Evo AI features:

   - 3 different types of movement.
-Walking, swimming flying.
+Walking, swimming, flying.
-  - Movement mode are locked to evolutions. (i.e. winged evolutions are able to fly).
+  - Movement modes are locked to evolutions. (i.e. winged evolutions are able to fly).
   - 2D and 3D navigation.
-  - Detect food near it, and hear food far from it.
+  - Detects food near it, and hears food far from it.
-  - Pursue feeders after detected, **only food thrown by the player is detected**.
+  - Pursues feeders after detected, **only food thrown by the player is detected**.

 - Basic AI movement for living feeders.